Remote Assessment Methods and Practices

 *Please check with your school instructional technologists to confirm which services are recommended for testing and assessment.
 Several NYU schools have e-proctoring tools which are used for high-stakes, monitored exams.
-These services (like Proctor U) are digitally monitored or overseen by a person monitoring remotely or proctored at a testing center.
+These services are digitally monitored or overseen by a person monitoring remotely or proctored at a testing center.

-The LockDown Browser and Remote Proctoring Tool is available to faculty and students through NYU Brightspace.
-The Remote Proctoring Tool allows faculty, course site administrators, and TAs to create recorded proctoring or Zoom based proctoring sessions for NYU's web-based exam platforms.
-For more information about LockDown Browser and Remote Proctoring Tools, please refer to NYU ServiceLink, or schedule a consultation with the NYU Digital Studio.
+LockDown Browser and the Remote Proctoring Tool are available to faculty and students through NYU Brightspace.
+The Remote Proctoring Tool allows faculty, course site administrators, and TAs to create recorded proctoring or NYU Zoom-based proctoring sessions for NYU Brightspace quizzes.
+For more information about LockDown Browser and Remote Proctoring Tool, please refer to NYU ServiceLink, or schedule a consultation with the NYU Digital Studio.

 Schedule a brief consultation with your school instructional technologist to determine if your exams require the use of LockDown Browser and/or Remote Proctoring.

 - Faculty should inform students about the use of LockDown Browser and Remote Proctoring via the course syllabus or announcements to the class.

 - Faculty should consult with school instructional technologists and/or the Moses Center for Student Accessibility to accommodate students with various needs.

 - Review ServiceLink articles for the LockDown Browser and Remote Proctoring options.

 It's important to prepare for remote exams and communicate with instructors before exam day.
 If your instructor has informed you that your exam will be using LockDown Browser or Remote Proctoring, refer to these resources.
 Learn it, test it, and ask questions.